Quality Rated - Help

 Number of Children Enrolled

-1. Requirements for licensing capacity vs ERS enrollment: if a program places a limit on the number of children they will enroll in a classroom that is LOWER than their licensed capacity, what number will be used for scoring?
+1. If a program places a limit on the number of children they will enroll in a classroom that is LOWER than their licensed capacity, what number will be used for scoring?

-The maximum number of children served is used for determining how many children are enrolled and used for scoring items that concern adequate and ample materials, furnishings and space.
+The maximum number of children served is used for scoring items that concern adequate and ample materials, furnishings and space.
 The maximum number of children allowed would be the number used for scoring.
-For example, if a room has the licensing capacity for 14 children, but the center has elected to cap the room at 8 children, 8 would be the number used for scoring.
+For example, if a room has licensing capacity for 14 children, but the center has elected to cap the room at 8 children, 8 would be the number used for scoring.

-3. CPSC Guidelines: I understand that the ERS use the CPSC guidelines for their playground requirements, but what is CPSC and should I just refer to CPSC guidelines for all playground requirements?
+3. What is CPSC, and should I refer to CPSC guidelines for all playground requirements?

 Tire swings are usually suspended in a horizontal orientation using three suspension chains or cables connected to a single swivel mechanism that permits both rotation and a swinging motion in any axis.
 A multi-axis tire swing should not be suspended from a structure having other swings in the same bay.
 Attaching multi-axis swings to composite structures is not recommended.
 Tire swings should be stand-alone equipment in one bar with no other equipment provided in the same use zone.
 (Handbook for Playground Safety page 30)